rogeraabbccdd/CSGO-Pokeball/README.md

-# CSGO-Pokeball
+# CSGO Pokeball
 Replace grenades to pokeball.
+This plugin will not trigger GSLT ban.